• Skip to primary navigation

 When you are six, is there anything better than squishing things?
 Especially if all that squishiness ends up being delicious cookies?

-Later, when I was all grown up and in the fourth grade, I made a special trip over to Mrs. Obinger's house and carefully wrote out the recipe on one of her personalized recipe cards as she dictated it to me, so that I could have it for always.
+A few years later, I made a special trip over to Mrs. Obinger's house and carefully wrote out the recipe on one of her personalized recipe cards as she dictated it to me.
 I still have the card.

 I encourage you to make a batch of these coconut cookies soon with your favorite child(ren).
 If you don't have a kiddo of your own, consider inviting the neighbor kid (and his mom) over to bake some cookies: you may even make a memory or two before you're done.